SimpleDataLabsInc/onpremdocs/faqs.md

 # FAQs

 ## Manage
-### How to update Prophecy setup to next version?
+### How to update Prophecy setup to the next version?
 Please follow instructions in [Upgrade document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/upgraderollback.md)

-### How to rollback Prophecy setup to next version?
+### How to rollback Prophecy setup to the next version?
 Please follow instructions in [Rollback document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/upgraderollback.md)

-### How to setup periodic backup of Prophecy Cluster?
+### How to set up periodic backup of Prophecy Cluster?
 Please follow instructions in [Backup document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/backuprestore.md)

 ### How to take one time backup of Prophecy Cluster?
-Please follow instructions in [Backup document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/backuprestore.md)
+Please follow instructions in [Backup document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/backuprestore.md#ondemand-backups)

 ### How to restore a Prophecy Cluster?
-Please follow instructions in [Restore document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/backuprestore.md)
+Please follow instructions in [Restore document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/backuprestore.md#deployment-process-for-restore-pod)

 ## Monitor
 ### How to monitor Availability?
 #### Using kubectl
-Please run below commands to list down all the services running in prophecy cluster.
+Please run below commands to list down all the services running in the Prophecy cluster.
 ```
 kubectl -n prophecy get pods
 ```
-A health state of cluster will look something like this:
+A healthy state of cluster will look something like this:
 ```
 NAME                                                      READY   STATUS             RESTARTS   AGE
 app-prophecy-78579cb95d-fzlx2                             1/1     Running            0          5h2m